 Signiant Flight solves speed and reliability problems commonly encountered when transporting data sets to and from the cloud.
-Flight Gateway optimizes HTTP-based transfers with any cloud service deployed in Amazon AWS or Microsoft Azure ensuring a fast transfer across any distance.
+Flight Gateway optimizes HTTP-based transfers with any cloud service deployed in Amazon AWS, Microsoft Azure, or Google Cloud Storage ensuring a fast transfer across any distance.

-Flight Gateway is an on-premises software server, acting as a TCP acceleration proxy for applications using AWS and Azure clients.
-Flight Gateway accelerates TCP traffic over a UDP tunnel created between the gateway and appropriate Flight cloud servers, ending at any number of Azure and AWS HTTPS service endpoints.
+Flight Gateway is an on-premises software server, acting as a TCP acceleration proxy for applications using AWS, Azure, and Google clients.
+Flight Gateway accelerates TCP traffic over a UDP tunnel created between the gateway and appropriate Flight cloud servers, ending at any number of AWS, Azure, or Google HTTPS service endpoints.

 For more information, see Flight Gateway's System Requirements.

 Flight Gateway uses a locally deployed proxy to establish a connection to Signiant's load balancer, and receives instruction to connect to the Flight Service.
 Flight Gateway converts TCP traffic to Signiant Protocol UDP traffic, and routes traffic through the regional Flight servers closest to a service endpoint.
 When starting a transfer, Flight Gateway connects to the Signiant Flight Service to verify the transfer destination, and then connects to Flight Transport Services to determine the appropriate Flight server to use.
-A single Flight Gateway can interact with more than one Azure and AWS HTTPS Service Endpoint.
+A single Flight Gateway can interact with more than one AWS, Azure, or Google Cloud Storage HTTPS Service Endpoint.

 Note: This diagram shows a simplified view of the network architecture.
 Individual services are regionally redundant and scalable.